top of page

 We will do this by:

-• working with businesses to identify appropriate training programs, especially in the areas of business and finance.
+Working with businesses to identify and fund appropriate training programs, especially in the areas of business and finance, delivered in the region.

 2